cakephp/docs/fr/development/configuration.rst

 .. php:staticmethod:: delete($key)

-    :param string $key: The key to delete, can use be a :term:`dot notation` value
+    :param string $key: The key to delete, can use be a :term:`notation avec points` value

     Used to delete information from the application’s configuration::